danielfett/draft-dpop/mainmatter.md

  * `jti`: Unique identifier for the DPoP proof JWT (REQUIRED).
-   The value MUST be assigned such that there is a negligible probability that the same value will be assigned to any other DPoP proof, which can be accomplished with 128 bits of pseudorandom data in base64url encoding (or any other suitable encoding), or a version 4 UUID according to [@RFC4122].
+   The value MUST be assigned such that there is a negligible probability that the same value will be assigned to any other DPoP proof used in the same context during the time window of validity.
+   Such uniqueness can be accomplished by encoding (base64url or any other suitable encoding) at least 128 bits of pseudorandom data or by using a version 4 UUID string according to [@RFC4122].
    The `jti` SHOULD be used by the server for replay detection and prevention.
-See Security Considerations, Section (#Security).
+See (#Security) in the Security Considerations.
  * `htm`: The HTTP method for the request to which the JWT is attached, as defined in [@!RFC7231] (REQUIRED).
  * `htu`: The HTTP URI used for the request, without query and